samplchallenges/SAMPL9/README.md

 Of course, we also appreciate it if you cite any overview/experimental papers relevant to the particular SAMPL challenge you participated in.

 ## What's here
-- Host-guest challenge files for the WP6 and bCD challenges
+- Host-guest challenge files for the WP6 and bCD host-guest challenges
 - [Host-guest participation instructions](https://github.com/samplchallenges/SAMPL9/blob/master//host_guest_instructions.md) with information on the submissions format, etc. Submission templates are available in the subdirectories for individual host-guest systems.
 - Experimental data for the WP6 and bCD challenges is available [here](https://github.com/samplchallenges/SAMPL9/blob/main/experimental_data/experimental_measurements.csv)
+- Information on participation in the nanoluciferase (nanoluc) protein-ligand binding challenge for SAMPL9 and SAMPL10, in [protein_ligand/README.md](protein_ligand/README.md)

 ## What's coming

 - Analysis of the WP6/bCD challenge
+- Additional inputs for NanoLuc challenge
+- Submission details and formats for NanoLuc challenge
+- Info on submission of containerized methods for NanoLuc challenge

-## Changes and Data Set Versions
+## Changes and Data Set Versions/Changelog

 ### Releases
 - **Release 0.1** (Sept.
 7, 2021, DOI [10.5281/zenodo.5485849](https://dx.doi.org/10.5281/zenodo.5485849)): WP6 challenge details, deadline, host/guest files, submission template, and submission instructions, initially added Aug.
 20